fredguinog/propensity-gbdt/README.md

 ### Main Parameters

-*   `all_units` (pd.DataFrame): The input DataFrame containing the entire dataset.
+*   `all_units` : pd.DataFrame.
+The panel data containing columns for time, unit, outcome, treatment indicator, and values.
-*   `yname` (str): The name of the column indicating the outcome variable.
+*   `yname` : str.
+Name of the column containing the outcome variable names/labels.
-*   `unitname` (str): The name of the column for the unit identifier.
+*   `unitname` : str.
+Name of the column containing unit identifiers.
-*   `tname` (str): The name of the column for the time period.
+*   `tname` : str.
+Name of the column containing time identifiers.
-*   `value` (str): The name of the column for the value of the outcome variable.
+*   `value` : str.
+Name of the column containing the metric values.
-*   `treatment` (str): The name of the column indicating treatment status (1 for treated, 0 for control).
+*   `treatment` : str.
+Name of the column indicating treatment status (1 for treated unit, 0 for control).
-*   `pre_intervention` (str): The name of the column indicating the pre-intervention period (1 for pre-intervention, 0 for post-intervention).
+*   `pre_intervention` : str.
+Name of the column indicating the pre-intervention period (1 for pre, 0 for post).
-*   `temporal_cross_search` (list): A list of pre-intervention splits to be used for cross-validation.
-*   `workspace_folder` (str): The path to the folder where the output files will be saved.
+*   `workspace_folder` : str.
+Path to the directory where intermediate results and the solution CSV will be saved.

 ### Optional Parameters

+*   `temporal_cross_search_splits` : list, optional.
+List of time-IDs defining the cutoffs for the expanding window cross-validation.
+If None, splits are calculated automatically based on ratios.
-*   `seed` (int, optional): The random seed for reproducibility.
-Defaults to `111`.
+*   `seed` : int, default=111.
+Random seed for reproducibility in sampling and model training.
-*   `maximum_num_units_on_attipw_support` (int, optional): The maximum number of control units allowed in the on-support group, used to remove units not ATT/IPW similar to the treatment unit.
-Defaults to 50.
-*   `max_correlation_between_control_units` (float, optional): The maximum correlation between control units maximizing the represetations of all low rank hidden trends of the treatment unit.
-It limits the selected control units from the previous filter.
-Defaults to 0.5.
-*   `maximum_control_unit_weight` (float, optional): The maximum permissible weight for any single control unit in the synthetic control for a candidate donor pool to be viable.
-This helps prevent the model from relying too heavily on one donor unit.
-Defaults to 0.5
+*   `maximum_control_sd_times_treatment_sd `: int, default=5.0.
+Threshold for filtering control units based on variance comparison with the treated unit.
+*   `maximum_num_units_on_attipw_support` : int, default=50.
+Maximum number of control units to select based on IPW ranking before fitting SCM.
+*   `maximum_gram_cond_train` : float, default=100.0.
+Maximum allowable condition number for the Gram matrix of selected donors to ensure linear independence (mitigates multicollinearity).
+*   `minimum_donor_selection` : int, default=3.
+Minimum number of donor units required to form a valid synthetic control.
+*   `maximum_control_unit_weight_train` : float, default=0.5.
+Constraint to ensure no single donor dominates the synthetic control (max weight < 0.5).
+*   `synthetic_control_bias_removal_period` : Literal, default='pre_intervention'.
+Strategy for centering/scaling control units relative to the treated unit (e.g., based on the full pre-period).
+*   `function_aggregate_outcomes_error` : Literal, default='mean'.
+Metric to aggregate errors across multiple outcomes ('mean' or 'max').
+*   `save_solution_period_error` : Literal, default='pre_intervention'.
+Determines which period's error is checked against `save_solution_maximum_error` to decide if a solution is saved.
-*   `maximum_error_pre_intervention` (float, optional): The maximum acceptable error RMSE on the pre-treatment outcomes for a candidate donor pool to be viable.
-Defaults to 0.15.
+*   `save_solution_maximum_error` : float, default=0.15.
+The maximum allowable RMSPE (normalized) for a candidate solution to be saved to disk.
-*   `maximun_perc_diff_error_train_validation` (float, optional): The maximum acceptable absolut percentage difference between train error and validation error.
-Defaults to `0.2`.
-*   `number_optuna_trials` (int, optional): The number of trials for the Optuna hyperparameter optimization.
-Defaults to `300`.
+*   `alpha_exponential_decay` : float, default=0.00.
+Decay factor for time-relevance weights; higher values give more weight to recent time periods.
+*   `optuna_optimization_target` : Literal, default='pre_intervention'.
+The error metric Optuna attempts to minimize ('pre_intervention' or 'validation_folder').
+*   `optuna_number_trials` : int, default=1000.
+Number of hyperparameter optimization trials to run per temporal split.
-*   `timeout_optuna_cycle` (int, optional): The timeout in seconds for each Optuna optimization cycle.
-Defaults to `900`.
+*   `optuna_timeout_cycle` : int, default=900.
+Time limit (in seconds) for the Optuna optimization cycle.

 ## bayesian_scm.estimate Parameters